Shubhamai/silo/README.md

 ## Introduction

-Silo is my attempt to understand how infrastructure developed by [Modal Labs](https://modal.com/) and [similar](https://www.beam.cloud/) startups work.
-The primary goal is to have extremely fast build times, cold boot times ranging from a couple of seconds to hundreds of ms and is extremely cheap.
+Silo is an exploration into understanding how modern infrastructure developed by [Modal Labs](https://modal.com/) and [similar](https://www.beam.cloud/) startups work.
+The primary goal is to create a platform with extremely fast build times, cold boot times ranging from a couple of seconds to hundreds of milliseconds, and an extremely cheap solution for serverless computing.

 I learned a lot of initial concepts from the [Modal Labs Deep Dive](https://ehsanmkermani.com/2023/12/08/modal-labs-deep-dive/) blog post by [Ehsan](https://ehsanmkermani.com/) and [twitter thread](https://x.com/bernhardsson/status/1545399534980931584) by founder and CEO of Modal Labs, [Erik Bernhardsson](https://erikbern.com/).